sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

   <img src="/assets/vicopendata/example1.png" alt="" loading="lazy">
 </figure>

-## Example: As an "eSafety advisor"...
+## Example: As a Member of Parliament...

 ### The serious